LydiaMoo/GitHubtoS3Bucket/README.md

 # GitHubtoS3Bucket
-Testing GitHub to S3Bucket, Commits go to .zip in S3.
+Testing GitHub to S3Bucket, Commits go to .zip in a specified S3 bucket.